-The lower body lift scar, which extends around the circumference of the torso, is designed to be hidden by underwear.
-The scar is placed low on the stomach, just above the pubic hair area, and extends toward the hip bones.
+The surgeon designs the lower body lift scar, which extends around the circumference of the torso, to be hidden by underwear.
+He places the scar low on the stomach, just above the pubic hair area, and extends toward the hip bones.
 At the hip bone the scar gently curves toward the top of the buttock crease to meet the incision from the other side.
-The scar is easily hidden by clothing.
+Clothing easily hides the scar.

-Immediately after surgery, patients can generally expect to be bandaged and wearing compression garments, and have some surgical drains.
+Immediately after surgery, patients can generally expect to have bandages and wear compression garments, and have some surgical drains.
 Patients may spend at least two days in the hospital or another setting in which there is skilled nursing care.
 During this time patients will receive training on taking care of the drains, get comfortable walking and moving, and feel comfortable with oral pain medications.

 Once the anesthesia wears off, there may be some pain.
 There will be some redness and swelling after the surgery.
 In some cases, the swelling will remain for weeks or even months.

 Patients need help at home after surgery.
 Patients will not feel like their normal selves for at least two weeks.
-Strenuous activity, including lifting, should be avoided for 4-6 weeks.
+They should avoid strenuous activity, including lifting, for 4-6 weeks.
 This is especially important during the first two weeks.

 Compression garments, which are usually not comfortable to wear, controls swelling, supports the suspended tissues, and smooth and flatten the skin.

-Drains, which also control swelling, are placed to remove fluid that accumulates within the incisions.
-The amount of fluid in the drains are measured daily.
-Once the output falls low enough, the drains are removed in the office.
+The surgeon places drains, which also control swelling, to remove fluid that accumulates within the incisions.
+The patient measures the amount of fluid in the drains daily.
+Once the output falls low enough, the office will remove the drains.
 Drains typically remain in place two to three weeks, but may be left longer.
 Most patients complain about the drains the most, but they are a necessary component of the procedure.
-Once the drains are removed, movement is easier.
+Once the office has removed the drains, movement is easier.

 Discomfort will dissipate over a week or two after the surgery.
-Pain medication is prescribed before the surgery so that it is available immediately after the surgery.
-Sutures are typically removed about two weeks after surgery in the office.
+The doctor will prescribe pain medication before the surgery so that patients have it available immediately after the surgery.
+The office typically removed sutures about two weeks after surgery in the office.
 Full healing of the circumferential incisions may take four weeks or even longer.
 Wound separations may occur, delaying wound healing (but rarely requiring further surgery).
 Patients who have undergone bariatric surgery, tend to have the most complications and slowest healing times.
 It is vital to follow physician orders to order to fully recover.

 The ability to return to work at a desk job depends on a patient’s individual healing ability, pain tolerance and motivation.
 Body lift patients typically take off 10 days before returning to a desk job.
 Only a highly motivated patient can return to a desk job in less than 10 days because there will still be discomfort from the surgery and the drains interfere with clothing options.
-Lifting is absolutely forbidden for the first 6 weeks, so an early return to work is not suggested for patients with active jobs.
+We absolutely forbid lifting for the first 6 weeks, so we do not suggest an early return to work for patients with active jobs.

 Find out more about achieving the body you want with board certified plastic surgeons Dr. David Janssen or Dr. William Doubek.
 The Wisconsin plastic surgeons perform cosmetic surgery for Milwaukee, Appleton, Green Bay, Madison, and other communities in the New North.
 Contact Fox Valley Plastic Surgery at (920) 233-1540 or request your consultation online.
-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.
+We can apply the non-refundable $100 cosmetic consultation fee towards the cost of the procedure.